-The purpose of this Actuarial Guideline is to provide an instruction for the use of the 2012 GLTD Valuation Table that is referenced in the Health Insurance Reserves Model Regulation (#10).
+Valuation Table that is referenced in the Health Insurance Reserves Model Regulation.
+Changes were provided by the Academy to the NAIC in August 2012 for consideration as changes to the Health Insurance Reserves Model Regulation.
 This guideline pertains to Group Long-Term Disability claims consistent with the conditions defined in the model regulation, and governs the selection of claim termination rates for the purpose of calculating GLTD claim reserves.
-This guideline does not address reserve adequacy, which remains the concern of the insurer according to the terms expressed in the model regulation.
+This guideline does not address reserve adequacy, which remains the concern of the group insurer according to the terms expressed in the model regulation.

 Although the various detailed formulas in this guideline do not directly address or define reserve adequacy, it is assumed that appropriate adequacy tests will be made periodically.
 Such adequacy testing is considered to be an additional tool for the actuary to make appropriate choices where leeway from any prescription made herein is allowed (A/E calculation, margin, etc.) so that the calculation of the reserve will generally be adequate and the actuary does not need to continually rely on other measures to achieve adequacy.
 In addition to the few times that leeway from prescription is mentioned below, nothing in this guideline should be assumed to prohibit the actuary from building a case and requesting permission from the state insurance commissioner for other appropriate variations.
-Many such situations, because they would apply to fully credible blocks of business and are intended for continual use, should be considered for approval by the commissioner for a period tied to the updates required by Section C.vi and not approved on an annual basis.
+Many such situations, because they would apply to fully credible blocks of business and are intended for continual use, should be considered for approval by the commissioner for a period tied to the updates required by section C.vi. and not approved on an annual basis.